 In the lead up writing the detector installation article, I researched CO and LP issues with RVs.
 There were a few mentions of propane related fires, but the references to deadly carbon monoxide poising were much more prevalent.
 It’s a rare occurrence that anyone dies from carbon monoxide poisoning in an RV, but it definitely happens.

-The Surprising Dangers of Carbon Monoxide
+The Dangers of Carbon Monoxide

 Here’s the scenario: A generator or engine is left running over night and the resulting carbon monoxide gas gets drawn into the RVs and campers near them – through a running Fantastic Vent or air conditioner – and causes serious harm.
 The sad thing is that this usually happens while the victims are sleeping, and they never wake up.

 After reading a dozen or so news articles about actual instances where this has happened, a few patterns emerged.
 Usually the RVs are dry camping at a crowded event in the summer heat.
 For example, they’re at a NASCAR race crammed tightly together with other RVs in hot weather conditions.

 For more information about the potential dangers of carbon monoxide I recommend reading the Advice page on CarbonMonoxideKills.com.

-Installing the Detectors: Easy as 1-2-3
+Installing Detectors: Easy as 1-2-3

-Everything from bread to milk to medications has expiration dates, not manufactured dates.
-If properly working detectors are important, put an expiration date where the consumer can see it.
+When you look at the back of CO, LP, and smoke detectors, you can clearly see the manufactured dates.
+In my opinion, this date should be clearly marked on the front of the detectors.
 Having this information easy to find could not only mean the difference between life-and-death, but also profitable as more folks know to purchase and replace their expired detectors.